In Delhi for Holi, actor-filmmaker Satish Kaushik dies of heart attack | Entertainment

 Kareena Kapoor Khan, who acted in his directorials ''Mujhe Kucch Kehna Hai'' and ''Milenge Milenge'', said on Instagram that she was ''extremely heartbroken''. ''...
 Thinking of all our times together.
 Rest in laughter and peace,'' she said.
 Kaushik, who played the role of Ashok, assistant to Pankaj Kapur's corrupt contractor Tarneja in ''Jaane Bhi Do Yaaro'', also wrote the dialogues for the 1983 cult classic along with Ranjit Kapoor.
 He paired up with close friend and colleague Anil Kapoor in a series of films, as co-actors and as his director.
 Perhaps the most remembered is Kaushik's turn as Calendar the cook in Shekhar Kapoor's 1987 sci-fi drama "Mr India".

-Kaushik’s comic pairing with Govinda yielded some of the biggest hits of the 1990s.
-These include “Swarg”, “Saajan Chale Sasural”, “Deewana Mastana”, “Pardesi Babu”, “Bade Miyan Chote Miyan”, “Aunty No 1” and “Haseena Maan Jayegi” to name a few.
+Kaushik's comic pairing with Govinda yielded some of the biggest hits of the 1990s.
+These include "Swarg", "Saajan Chale Sasural", "Deewana Mastana", "Pardesi Babu", "Bade Miyan Chote Miyan", "Aunty No 1" and "Haseena Maan Jayegi".

+His last directorial venture was the Pankaj Tripathi starrer ''Kaagaz'' in 2021.
+In January this year, he put out a tweet saying he had wrapped production on the sequel of the film.
+Actor Salman Khan, who worked with Kaushik on a number of films and most memorably in his directorial ''Tere Naam'', posted an emotional tribute on Twitter. ''Always loved cared n respected him n shall alway remember him for the man that he was .
+May his soul rest in peace n strength to family n loved ones. .. #RIP Satish Ji (sic),'' Salman wrote.

+Govinda, another frequent collaborator, remembered Kaushik as someone whose performances will stand the test of time.

 Kaushik made his mark on the small screen too with web series such as ''Scam 1992: The Harshad Mehta Story'' by Hansal Mehta.
-Hansal Mehta remembered Kaushik as an actor, who is hungry for better characters and a passionate storyteller.
+Hansal Mehta remembered Kaushik as a passionate storyteller.

 "Satish ji gone too soon.
 Don't even know how to say that you will be missed dearly.
 Your hunger for better characters, your passion for stories and your love for life are irreplaceable.
 Our film together 'Ek Director Ki Maut' now is no longer a film...,'' he said.
 Kaushik, who grew up in Delhi's Karol Bagh locality, always dreamed of becoming an actor.
 He recalled in interviews that he left for Mumbai with Rs 800, given to him by his brother-in-law, and the conviction that he would make it big.